franklinv/productapi/README.md

 # productapi
 REST API Solution which displays product information using Node.js, Express, TypeScript, EJS

-This RET API solution has been developed using Node.js, Express, TypeScript EJS, HTML, CSS It exposes 2 end points through which users can get product information.
+This REST API solution has been developed using Node.js, Express, TypeScript, EJS, HTML, CSS It exposes 2 end points through which users can get product information.

 Following are the 2 end points of the application:

 Type: GET
 /products: